tonghuikang/automatic-prompt-engineer/README.md

 - the user prompt suffix

 You can simply run this notebook with just
-- an Anthropic API key
+- an Anthropic API key and an OpenAI API key

 If you want to change the classification task, you will need to
 - provide a dataset (text -> label)
-- define the function bot_response -> label
-- description for Opus on what instructions Haiku should follow

 This is how prompt tuning is done
 - Sample from the full dataset.
-- Haiku takes in (system prompt, user prompt prefix + text + user prompt suffix) and produces bot_response (the final layer values).
+- Haiku takes in (system prompt, user prompt prefix + text + user prompt suffix) and produces model_response
-- The function takes in bot_response and produces the label.
-The (text -> label) process is analogous to the forward pass.
-- Sample from the mistakes.
+- Extract the label from the model_response.
-- Opus takes in the mistakes and summarizes the mistakes (gradient calculation).
+- Sample from the mistakes and the correct results.
-- Opus takes in the mistake summary (gradient) and the current prompts (model parameters) update the prompts.
+- o1-mini summarizes the mistakes and update the prompts (model parameters).
 - Repeat.

+You will need to have these Python modules installed
+- pandas
+- scikit-learn
+- anthropic
+- openai

 This notebook will also produce
 - The [classification](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/iteration-classification-002.html) (or just the [mistakes](https://tonghuikang.github.io/automatic-prompt-engineer/html_output/iteration-classification-002-diff.html)) at each iteration of the prompt.